What Makes a Journal’s Impact Factor Matter?

 Impact Factor = (Citations in Year X) / (Articles Published in Years X-1 and X-2)

 But there’s nuance.
-JCTC uses the standard 2-year model, which is common in chemistry.
 Some journals calculate a 3-year impact factor, which includes citations from three years instead of two.
+And jCTC uses the standard 2-year model, which is common in chemistry.
 Still, the exact calculation can vary depending on the database (like Web of Science or Scopus), so it’s worth checking multiple sources.

 What Influences the Impact Factor?

 Several factors play into a journal’s impact factor.
-The quality of the research is obvious, but there’s more.
+Also, the quality of the research is obvious, but there’s more.
 A journal’s scope matters — JCTC’s focus on theoretical and computational methods attracts a niche but highly engaged audience.
-That audience is more likely to cite papers within their specialty.
+Which means that audience is more likely to cite papers within their specialty.
 Also, the journal’s reputation and editorial board can influence submission quality, creating a feedback loop that boosts the impact factor.

 Common Mistakes / What Most People Get Wrong